 I am Elif Ayiter, aka.
 Alpha Auer.
 I was born in 1953, in Istanbul, Turkey.
 I was trained as a graphic designer, and worked for many years in the graphic design industry as an art director; after which I switched to academia.
 Nowadays, I teach full time at Sabancı University, Istanbul.
-My areas of instruction are graphic design, art and computing, theory of creative practice, and visual communication design history.
+My area of instruction is graphic design.

 These days, sadly, I am no longer active as a professional graphic designer, outside of teaching it, that is.
 I do however, still make a lot of stuff and some of it looks like graphic design, I suppose.
 But, what I mainly like to spend my time on is making habitats and clothing for Second Life and OpenSim avatars.
 I do not like to call what I make "art" or "design" or to describe myself as an "artist" or a "designer" - instead I like to call myself a "thingmaker," a term that I think covers a multitude of sins, and one which I have borrowed from a brilliant shape generator made by Dale Innis in Second Life.